Listening and auditory processing online programs

 Yes and No. Because our brains have the amazing capacity to change (neuroplasticity), both children and adults can ‘grow out’ of almost anything – with the right stimulation and training.

-This is where online auditory processing programs can help.
+This is where our online programs can help.

 How to improve auditory processing?